Natalie Glebova: Miss Universe Canada

-In 2004, Glebova began her pageantry career while competing in Miss Universe Canada 2004, where she placed as the third runner-up behind eventual winner Venessa Fisher.
-Glebova returned the following year and won the Miss Universe Canada 2005 title.
+Glebova's first pageant was Miss Universe Canada 2004, where she was the third runner-up behind eventual winner Venessa Fisher.
+Glebova returned the following year and won Miss Universe Canada 2005.

 Miss Universe

-As Miss Universe Canada 2005, Glebova earned the right to represent Canada in the Miss Universe 2005 pageant, to be held in Bangkok, Thailand.
-Glebova became the fourth Canadian in ten years to advance to the semi-finals, eventually advancing to the top five along with Cynthia Olavarria of Puerto Rico, Laura Elizondo of Mexico, Renata Sone of Dominican Republic, and Monica Spear of Venezuela.
-Throughout the contest, Glebova gave a traditional Thai greeting known as a "Wai" on every appearance which helped her win over Thai audiences and judges.
-At the conclusion of the pageant, Glebova was crowned Miss Universe 2005 by outgoing titleholder Jennifer Hawkins of Australia.
-Glebova's win was Canada's second after Karen Dianne Baldwin had been crowned Miss Universe 1982.
+As Miss Universe Canada 2005, represented Canada and won Miss Universe 2005, held in Bangkok, Thailand.
+Throughout the contest, Glebova gave the traditional Thai greeting known as a "Wai" on every appearance which helped her win over Thai audiences and judges.
+Glebova was crowned Miss Universe 2005 by the outgoing titleholder, Jennifer Hawkins of Australia.
+Glebova's win was Canada's second after Karen Dianne Baldwin had won Miss Universe 1982.

-As Miss Universe, Glebova traveled extensively and immersed herself in a campaign to increase awareness of HIV and AIDS, the ongoing platform of the Miss Universe titleholder.
-She attended the G8 Summit in New York City on 11 August 2005, which reflected on ending poverty in underdeveloped regions, and ending gang activity and drug cartels in Colombia.
-In November, Glebova attended a special Hindustan Times Leadership Summit in Delhi, India, and was on a week-long tour of several Indian cities on an AIDS Awareness Program.
+As Miss Universe, Glebova traveled extensively and promoted a program to increase awareness of HIV and AIDS, the ongoing platform of the Miss Universe titleholder.
+She attended the G8 Summit in New York City on 11 August 2005, which looked at ending poverty in underdeveloped regions, and ending gang activity and drug cartels in Colombia.
+In November, Glebova attended the Hindustan Times Leadership Summit in Delhi, India, and a week-long tour of Indian cities on the AIDS Awareness Program.
 In December, she attended the national pageants of Puerto Rico and the Dominican Republic before going back to Thailand to commemorate the one-year anniversary of the 2004 tsunami tragedy.